pts2800/iracing_data_v3/README.md

 Revision 2: similar to the first revision.
 But without the TSV files.
 I had the script create the JSON files on the fly with all the data it needed. the script would just append the JSON file if it found a new car/track.
 Though similarly to revision 1, revision 2 was buggy and a bit clunky.

 Revision 3: Decided to ditch the JSON files all together and move to a database.
 Though the only type I was familiar with, SQL, but SQL wouldn't plug very nicely into the code I already had.
 I needed something a bit more dynamic and a bit more unstructured, as the data could vary depending on the Car/Track.
 After some research, I decided MongoDB was exactly what I was looking for.
 Very little code modification was needed to drop it into the script.

+And yes, there is some lazy coding.
+Once it's 100% (or at least close to it), I am going to do a code refactor and clean everything up.

 NOTE: I care more about the car-track relationship then I do track-car relationship.
 Meaning, I car more about what tracks are avaibable for a specific car then what cars are avaibable for a specific track.